Detoxing From Cocaine While Pregnant

 - Memory or language problems.

 These issues may affect the person for life and can negatively impact their ability to function at school, work, or home.
 Quitting cocaine and other drug use can help reduce the risks to both you and your baby.
 For this reason, it is essential to seek professional detox and substance abuse treatment right away.

 There are some risks associated with quitting cocaine cold turkey, especially while you are pregnant.
 Although you might be tempted to detox on your own, it is essential to seek the assistance of a professional treatment program.

-The Risks of Detoxing on Your Own
+Risks of Detoxing from Cocaine on Your Own

 Continuing with ongoing treatment for cocaine abuse is vital.
 Former cocaine users are at risk for relapse even after many years of abstinence.10